-Former Ohio Judge Lance Mason Charged With Murder Of Ex-Wife And Former Teacher Aisha Fraser Mason
+Former Ohio Judge Lance Mason Charged With Murder Of Ex-Wife And Teacher Aisha Fraser Mason

 “At approximately 9:33 a.m., Shaker Heights Police responded to the 17000 block of Chagrin Blvd. for a domestic dispute.
 At that time, one of our officers was injured by the suspect and that suspect and the officer were taken for medical treatment.
 We have an ongoing investigation and we’ll probably be here for quite some time.”

-The domestic violence incident that took place in 2014 while Lance and Aisha Mason were travelling home from a funeral in their car with their children who were 6-years-old and 4-years-old at the time.
+The domestic violence incident that took place in 2014 while Lance and Aisha Mason were traveling home from a funeral in their car with their children who were 6-years-old and 4-years-old at the time.
 Lance Mason banged his wife’s head against the dashboard 20 times, bit her face, and struck her in the head while the children watched from the backseat.
 Aisha tried to escape the car and ended up on the ground where her husband continued to beat her until he got in the car and drove off, leaving her alone.
 Aisha Mason required reconstructive surgery due to her injuries that included a broken orbital bone.
 In 2015, Lance Mason pleaded guilty to attempted felonious assault and domestic violence.
-He served 9-months of a 2-year sentence for that crime and was removed from his position as judge.
+He served nine months of a two-year sentence for that crime and was removed from his position as judge.
 His wife filed and won a civil suit that awarded her $150,000 in damages following her husband’s attack.

 Lance Mason previously served nine months in prison after pleading guilty to violently assaulting Aisha Fraser in front of their children in 2014.https://t.co/4WOhcLUxwh